 Salesforce's sales teams are trained to maximise revenue from every account — from pushing pricy licence deals to locking in support plans and upselling add-on products.
 As a CIO, you must approach these negotiations fully prepared.
 If you don't know your usage and needs cold, Salesforce will smell blood.

-Battleground 1 — Licence & Subscription Negotiations
+Battleground 1 — Licence and Subscription Negotiations

 Salesforce licensing negotiations involve user counts, editions, contract terms, and pricing — all under intense pressure to "close" the deal.
 Below are the common tactics Salesforce deploys and how to counter each one.